"One of you come out," a soldier called out. "The rest of you remain in the ship."

 "Don't know."

 Their interrogator sat silently, without any discernible expression.
-When it spoke again it was without any warning.
-"Give me your sensor and scanner logs," it ordered.
+When it spoke again it was without any

 "May I?"
 Kirrik asked Aeyris.
 Aeyris handed him the commlink.